al1sant0s/tstorgb/README.md

   - destination/orangehouse
     - destination/orangehouse/_default

-In theory, the entity is just the name that preecedes the first underscore character in a filename and the variation is the rest after the underscore excluding the .rgb extension.
+In theory, the entity is just the name that precedes the first underscore character in a filename and the variation is the rest after the underscore excluding the .rgb extension.
-For example, given the name 'something_anything_else.rgb', something is the entity and anything_else is the variation.
+For example, given the name 'something_anything_else.rgb', _something_ is the entity and _anything_else_ is the variation.
-When a file corresponding to an entity doesn't specifiy a variation (a filename without an underscore in it like 'orangehouse.rgb') the _default variation subdirectory will be created.
+When a file corresponding to an entity doesn't specify a variation (a filename without an underscore in it like 'orangehouse.rgb') the _default variation subdirectory will be created.

-## Main arguments
+## Arguments

 If you have your rgb files inside a zip file named '1', you can pass the --search_zip argument to deal with the extraction.